 - Salt is essential to enhancing the flavors of this recipe, but it can be omitted if you’re looking for a very low sodium granola.

 - The egg white can also be omitted if there’s an egg allergy.
 It does help form those lovely crunchy clusters, so use it if you can!

 - You’re going to stir the granola at the halfway mark during the cooking time.
 I like to use a flipper to turn over sections of the granola, rather than vigorously stir it.
 This also helps keep the large clusters intact.

-- Serve your granola with these Cloud Eggs for a filling meal!
+- Serve your granola with these Cloud Eggs or this refreshing Celery Smoothie for a filling meal!

 How To Store Honey Almond Granola

 You can store your granola for two weeks in an air-tight container or in a zipper-top bag.

 Just scoop out what you want when you’re ready for a bowlful, and then put the rest away.
 Serve your granola with these vegan pancakes for a hearty meal.